-External exposure occurred during maintenance work, laboratory work, fuel cutting, and other support work which briefly exposed workers to radiation rates from background levels to measured levels of ≥ 50 rad hr-1 beta/gamma.
+External exposure occurred during maintenance work, laboratory work, fuel cutting, and other support work which briefly exposed workers to radiation rates from background levels to measured levels of \geq 50 rad hr-1 beta/gamma.

-2.3.1 Fuel Processing Facility, February 1953 to 1992
+2.3.1 Fuel Processing Facility, CPP 601/602, February 1953 to 1992

-The INTEC Fuel Processing Facility (FPF) 601/602 processing corridors were used for the chemical separation of highly enriched uranium (HEU) from dissolved spent fuel during reprocessing and to solidify the recovered HEU for shipment off the site.
+The INTEC Fuel Processing Facility (FPF) CPP 601/602 was used for the chemical separation of highly enriched uranium (HEU) from dissolved spent fuel during reprocessing and to solidify the recovered HEU for shipment off the site.
 The process dissolved the fuel in acid, producing uranyl nitrate and nitrates of fission products and some transuranics.
-Solvent extraction separated uranium from the fission products.
-The final product was uranyl nitrate free of impurities and fission products.
-The uranyl nitrate was transferred to the product and shipping area in "Z" Cell through a dedicated piping transfer system.
+Solvent extraction with hexone and tributyl phosphate (Boardman ~1956) separated uranium from the fission products.

+The Process Building CPP 601 contains 29 heavily shielded underground process cells.
+The building is 250 feet long by 102 feet wide and extends up to 57 feet below grade and 38 feet above grade and features at least seven corridors for different functions (Cederberg et al. 1974).
 Table 2-4 lists the cells and processes associated with the fuel reprocessing.
 With the exception of the Health Physics field office in V cell, cells were accessible only during shutdown periods for maintenance and decontamination activities.
+The process building was designed for handling modest quantities (up to several kg) of enriched spent fuel due to criticality considerations.
+It was designed to be remotely decontaminated so that hands on maintenance could occur.
+This design feature results in many activities being conducted with significant dose rates and/or contamination levels.